While you may already be familiar with the New York Stock Exchange and Nasdaq, those aren’t the only exchanges that investors use to trade securities.

 CBOE and Volatility

-The Cboe’s Volatility Index (VIX) gauges market volatility of U.S. equities.
+The CBOE’s Volatility Index (VIX) gauges market volatility of U.S. equities.
 It also tracks the metric on a global scale and for the S&P 500.
 That opens up an opportunity for many traders.
-Traders, both international and global, use the VIC Index to get a foothold in the large U.S. market or global equities, whether it be trading or simply exposing themselves to it.
+Traders, both international and global, use the VIX Index to get a foothold in the large U.S. market or global equities, whether it’s trading or simply exposing themselves to it.

-In early 2021, Cboe Global Markets announced a change that would occur later in the year.
-The market operator intends to extend global trading hours (GTH) on Cboe Options Exchange for its VIX options and S&P 500 Index options (SPX) to almost 24 hours per business day, five days a week.
-Using this update, they hope to give further access to global participants to trade U.S. index options products exclusive to Cboe.
-These products are based on both the SPX and VIC indices.
+In late 2021, CBOE Global Markets extended global trading hours (GTH) on CBOE Options Exchange for its VIX options and S&P 500 Index options (SPX) to almost 24 hours per business day, five days a week.
+They did this with the intention to give further access to global participants to trade U.S. index options products exclusive to CBOE.
+These products are based on both the SPX and VIX indices.

-This move allows Cboe to meet growth in investor demand.
-These investors want to manage their risk more efficiently, and the extended GTH will allow them to do so.
+This move allowed CBOE to meet growth in investor demand.
+These investors want to manage their risk more efficiently, and the extended GTH could help them to do so.
 With it, they can react in real-time to global macroeconomics events and adjust their positions accordingly.

-Essentially, they can track popular sentiment and choose the best stocks according to the VIX’s movements.
+Essentially, they can track popular market sentiment and choose the best stocks according to the VIX’s movements.

 Recommended: How to Use the Fear and Greed Index to Your Advantage